Bird of Paradise (1951 film): Cast

 Sterling Hayden had been mentioned as a possibility for the male lead.

-This was Schwartz's second film role.
+This was Schwartz's seventh film role.

+Plot summary

+A Frenchman, Andre Laurence (Louis Jourdan), accompanies his college roommate Tenga (Jeff Chandler) home to Polynesia.
+There, he learns how to surf and how to keep his sarong from falling off.
+He also marries Tenga's sister, Kalua (Debra Paget).
+All is paradise until Andre falls under the disapproving glare of a witch doctor.
+He is called the Kahuna (Maurice Schwartz), and he warns that Andre will poison paradise with his evil White ways.
+Sure enough, when the island's mountain erupts in endless lava flow, the Kahuna decrees that the volcano gods can be appeased only by human sacrifice.
+And which human shall go to the gods?
+None other than Andre's wife, Kalua.

+The island's population gather to witness the sacrifice -- that is, all except the infidel Andre, who is ordered to remain in his hut.
+As the villagers watch, Kalua walks up the peak and leaps feet-first into the hellish maelstrom.
+The mountain then responds with a huge, satisfied belch, and the island is saved.
+The next day, his wife having become volcano fodder, Andre bids goodbye to paradise and returns to civilization.

 Production

 20th Century Fox announced the film in May 1950.
 It reunited several personnel from Broken Arrow including Debra Paget, Delmer Daves and Jeff Chandler.
 Chandler joked that his character was just a variation on his performance as Cochise in Broken Arrow.

 The story is really about a conflict of worlds in 1850: a primitive people who live by their beliefs and the civilization – in quotes – brought by the white man.
 The problem is never resolved; even marriage can't do it – but... we used some wonderful locations and the scenery is breathtakingly beautiful.

 Daves claims that he wrote "a practically new story" from the earlier play.

 The film was shot on location in Hawaii beginning in August 1950.
 Key locations were Hanalei Bay, Waikiki, Kona Coast and Volcano.

 Chandler flew back Los Angeles every weekend in order to fulfill his radio commitment to Our Miss Brooks.

 O'ahu native Queenie Ventura (née Dowsett), who was half pure Hawaiian and half Portuguese, joined the cast as a featured dancer and the local lead actress.